Caffeine is the most popular stimulant in the world.

 In fact, barley coffee is generally branded for people who like to drink coffee for its flavor but don’t care for the energy boost from the inherent caffeine.
 Chicory coffee is the similar, but is made from chicory roots instead.
 Both of these coffee alternatives provide a minimal boost of energy.

 Some say they taste like coffee except without the bitterness and caffeine we are used to.
 But to me, that is majorly what makes coffee.
 However, if you choose to give this a try, you can drink alone or make a mix of half coffee and half chicory or barley coffee to reduce the caffeine amount with minimal change to the taste.

 The Bottom Line

 However, i will argue these are better for you as there isn’t a crash after drinking these as you might experience with caffeine.
-They’re all also relatively low in sugar, so you won’t experience a sugar crash afterward, which will happen if you just replace caffeinated drinks with sugary drinks.
+They’re all also relatively low in sugar, so you won’t experience a sugar crash afterward, which may happen if you simply replace caffeinated drinks with sugary drinks.

 Although caffeine can stay in our systems for up to 6 hours, it peaks within the first hour of consumption.
 For long-lasting energy to get you through the day, you might prefer the more gradual energy release offered by barley coffee.
 But don’t be fooled its coffee-like appearance, it is not the same as drinking an espresso shot first thing in the morning.